KDE/digikam-doc/main_window/people_view.rst

         - **Show Face Tags**: this show the face areas visible and switch automatically in edit mode when mouse move over the areas.

 - From Left Sidebar **People** tab: use drag and drop between icon-view and face-tags tree-view.
 Select items labeled **Unknown** that you want to assign a face-tag.
 Perform a move with the mouse to the **People** items hierarchy.
-A pop-up menu will appears to confirm face assignement.
+A pop-up menu will appears to confirm face assignment.

     .. figure:: videos/mainwindow_faces_drag_drop.gif
         :width: 600px